 As with other box turtles, Eastern box turtles can be very long-lived, possibly up to 100 years.
-Sadly, many in captivity will not survive that long (30 to 40 years is more typical; even shorter with less than ideal care).
+Sadly, many in captivity will not survive that long.
+(Thirty to 40 years is more typical, even shorter with less-than-ideal care.)

 Most aquariums are too small for this turtle.
 While it is possible to keep Eastern box turtles (especially hatchlings and juveniles) in a large indoor terrarium, they do much better in outdoor enclosures where the climate is agreeable.
 They should have easy access to a shallow pan of water at all times.
 As well, they should have access to hiding spots and loose litter for burrowing.